Baby Carriers & Slings

 7) Retention of Title

-8) Warranty / Guarantee
+8) Defects / Warranty

-• if the seller has fraudulently concealed the defect, and
+• If the Seller has fraudulently concealed the defect, and

 9) Liability

-9.1 The seller is fully liable:
+9.1 The Seller is fully liable for:

-9.3 Otherwise, the seller's liability is excluded.
+9.3 Otherwise, the Seller is not liable.

-10) Limitation
+10) Limitation Period

 11) Retention, Assignment